-The Plan is a tax qualified defined contribution plan covering substantially all of the Company's eligible employees and the employees of the professional associations whose operations are consolidated with the Company.
+The Plan is a tax qualified defined contribution plan covering substantially all of the Company's eligible employees and the employees of the professional associations whose operations are consolidated with the Company and who reside in Puerto Rico.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").